JeffSun93/JeffSun93/README.md

 - **Trending shows** — built the trending shows feature end-to-end, from the backend endpoint to the frontend carousel
 - **Comments UI** — contributed to some components related to the comments system

-**Post-fork:** added single session locking to prevent shared logins, an auth guard for login-first flow, and independently redeployed the backend to Render using Docker.
+**Post-fork:** independently redeployed the backend to Render using Docker, and refactored data fetching to use a RESTful API instead of direct Supabase queries.

 **Live API:** [https://spillr-be-improved.onrender.com](https://spillr-be-improved.onrender.com)
 **Repo:** [https://github.com/JeffSun93/SpillR-app-improved](https://github.com/JeffSun93/SpillR-app-improved)